lollipopman/coproc-blog-post/README.md

 }
 ```

-Unfortunately, it is a bit slow, I can watch the emoji paint on my
+Unfortunately, it is a bit slow — I can watch the emoji paint on my
 terminal!

 ``` shell